ChadLefort/AheadOfTheCurve/README.md

 ### Features

 - Automates the sending of Ahead of the Curve/Mythic Plus/Karazhan achievements when signing up for groups via the LFG system.
+- Helps links your mythic plus keystone when signing up for mythic plus dungeon.
 - Determines highest achievment found for the raid your signing up for on your account.
     - Raids: Cutting Edge, Ahead of the Curve, Normal/LFR Achievement
     - Mythic Plus: Realm First!
 Keystone Master, Keystone Master, Keystone Conqueror, Keystone Challenger